paul-hammant/fast_perforce_setup/README.md

 paul            1222002   0.0  0.0  2475160   1780 s011  S     6:58AM   0:00.02 p4d -p ssl:localhost:1666
 $> kill 1222002
 ```
+or run the scipt stop_perforce_server.sh that is in the same directory

 # 3. Client side - population of admin account and setup